Feel Bad Feels

 The Transformative Power of Overcoming Adversity #

-There’s also something transformative about overcoming difficulties.
-The contrast between struggle and success creates a meaningful life narrative.
+Getting through something hard changes your sense of what you can handle.
+Struggle followed by recovery gives you a different relationship to the next hard thing.
 As researcher Brené Brown notes in her book “Rising Strong,” resilience often emerges from our most vulnerable moments.5 In a longitudinal study spanning 15 years, researchers at the University of North Carolina found that 71% of individuals who successfully navigated significant life challenges reported that these experiences ultimately led to positive personal growth.6